 Now that you know you can resurrect deleted comments and threads, you should probably ask yourself whether you should.

 Often, content gets nuked for a reason, and absorbing all of that too-hot-for-Reddit material may have unforeseen consequences.

 For example, reading a particularly contentious comment could cause your brain to liquefy and boil inside your skull.
 This is a known side effect of encountering internet trolls or particularly controversial content.

-But if you’re the brave and adventurous type, the potential entertainment value in reviving deleted content may be worth the risk.
+But if you’re brave and adventurous, the potential entertainment value in reviving deleted content may be worth the risk.